Updated by Tina Sieber on December 26, 2016.

 Once you’ve found the problem, you can remove it with the anti-virus app you used to scan.
 If that fails, read our malware removal guide; the tips there can help you exorcise whatever has possessed your PC.

 High CPU usage can be hard to track down.
-While the problems listed here are among the most common causes, but you may find that CPU usage is still an issue even after your try everything suggested above.
-If this problem still plagues you, head over to MakeUseOf Answers, where you can ask other readers for advice about how to deal with your particular situation.
+While the problems listed here are among the most common causes, you may find that CPU usage is still an issue even after your try everything suggested above.
+If this problem still plagues you, find a Windows support forum, where you can ask users for advice about how to deal with your particular situation.

 Have you found another issue that caused high CPU usage and could you solve it?
 Please share in the comments!